edac-epscor/nmepscor-data-collection-form/README.md

 ***

 * This should be split into a few apps
-  * Angular Enterprise Build
-  * NM EPSCoR Remote Auth
   * NM EPSCoR form collection widget
   * `needs` a submission/email utility
   * `needs` a way to obtain the PI
-* The enterprise seed should have angularjs brought forward
-* There are some local script sources that should probably be brought in via CDN
 * Should add django minifier to the css & js
-* It is very unclear if the NM EPSCoR site is willing to run or provide remote services or keep them updated
+* It is unclear if the NM EPSCoR site is willing to run or provide remote services or keep them updated
-  - Which has resulted in awkward session code in the builder module and to the user authentication system
+  - Which has resulted custom authentication system
-  - And highly indirect best-effort proxied authentication
+  - And indirect best-effort proxied authentication
-  - The builder code should be rewritten as a custom django authentication backend instead of what it is now
   - If the remote user name changes, we're in trouble.
 * The /admin portion could be rebound to the native user application
-  - And should probably have a few more fields locked.
 * Error Messaging
-* Testing
+* More Testing
+  - userprofiles module
 * Angular must have a better interstitial/overlay that can be bound to $http and jQuery with a timer and/or retry/error handler and/or event queue
-* The django debug toolbar isn't very useful in the JSON views
-* There's got to be a better django-crud-json framework available
+* There's got to be a better django-crud-ajax framework available

 # Next Steps